-I am mostly a self-taught artist, working primarily "en plein air", when the weather permits.
+I am mostly a self-taught artist, and enjoy painting "en plein air", when the weather permits.
 I also work from sketches and photos, but only of places where I've actually been.
 Based in Brooklyn, NY, I usually look for subjects in my backyard.
-I select scenes to paint, whether a gritty industrial street next to the Gowanus Canal or a neighborhood sidewalk with its mom-and-pop shops, where the man-made intersects and interacts with Nature.
-Escapes from the city offer greater stillness and clearer air, but “architectural” views always interest me.
-The sun’s effects enthrall me as its rays are absorbed and reflected by buildings, bridges, the sky, trees, and water, creating glimmers of beauty.
-I am attracted to views that might not have obvious aesthetic appeal, but where the commonplace seems to have a special patina at the moment I am there.
-When it's all working well, painting can be a form of highly active meditation.
+I select scenes to paint, whether a gritty industrial street next to the Gowanus Canal or a neighborhood sidewalk with its mom-and-pop shops, where the man-made interacts with Nature.
+Escapes from the city offer peacefulness and cleaner air, but I still look for “architectural” elements.
+My natural inclination is towards commonplace situations that seem to have a special patina at the moment I am there.

 My goal is to find a simple way to capture the spirit of a scene at a particular instance.
-Inevitably the paintings become infused with my own wonder and delight at having discovered something – a pattern, a gesture, an angle of light – that is inherently pleasing.
+Inevitably the paintings become infused with my own wonder and delight at having discovered something – a pattern, a gesture, an angle of light – that is inherently beautiful.
 At best my paintings pay tribute to the abundant benefits of attentiveness.
+When it's all working well, painting can be a form of highly active meditation.